Pulsar110/DiversitySimulator/README.md

 Utilities
 - Neighborhood vector metrics
     - BinaryDiversityUtility: 1 if one of its neighbours is a different type than itself, 0 otherwise.
-    - CountDiversityUtility: Count the number of neighbours with different type than itself.
+    - DifferenceCountDiversityUtility: Count the number of neighbours with different type than itself.
     - TypeCountingDiversityUtility: Count the number of different types in the close neighborhood without counting its own type.
     - SchellingSegregationUtility: The fraction of its neighours that are the same type than itself.
     - AntiSchellingSegregationUtility (not used): The fraction of its neighours that are not the same type than itself.